Montenegro Birdwatching Holiday – Lake Skadar, Bojana Delta, Durmitor

 Exposed stone details and wooden ceilings and floors add to the charm, with locally produced, handmade bedspreads and bathroom soaps also handmade from olive oil.
 Stunning views are offered up by each bedroom and the open-plan living area.

-The modern kitchen comes equipped with washing-machine and dishwasher, and there is a DVD library available.
+The modern kitchen comes equipped with washing-machine and dishwasher.

 PLEASE NOTE, THE FRIDAY NIGHT IS SPENT IN ŽABLJAK, DURMITOR NP.